CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 Other panels are initially hidden.
 They are

-* On the upper left, the **LAYERS** panel, to manage the imagery layers displayed on the active *World view*;
+* On the upper right, the **LAYERS** panel, to manage the imagery layers displayed on the active *World view*;
-* On the upper left, the **PLACEMARKS** panel, to manage user-defined placemarks, which may be used as input to various operations, e.g. to create time series plots;
+* On the upper right, the **PLACEMARKS** panel, to manage user-defined placemarks, which may be used as input to various operations, e.g. to create time series plots;
+* On the lower right, the **STYLES** panel, to adjust the styles of the selected layer or entity;
 * On the lower right, the **VIEWS** panel, to display and edit properties of the currently active view.
 It also allows for creating new *World views*;
 * On the lower right, the **TASKS** panel, to list and possibly cancel running background tasks.